Dr Kenneth Omokhagbo Afebu

 Impact and vision:

 Kenneth’s research aim is to revolutionise the modalities of carrying out medical examination during disease diagnosis by taking advantage of the nonlinear sensitivity of micro-robots and their ability to access hard-to-reach anatomy.
 He will rely on the ability of AI to learning complex nonlinear relationships from data, to map the resulting dynamics of the micro-robots to different disease conditions.
-This way patients can be offered minimally invasive, but yet, highly effective diagnostic procedures which in the long term may become self-administrable over time.
+This way patients can be offered minimally invasive, but yet, highly effective diagnostic procedures which in the long term may become self-administrable.
 Thus, allowing more people to be tested and reducing the need for initial face-to-face appointments with clinicians.

 Kenneth holds a BSc (Hons) degree in Geology from the University of Ibadan, Nigeria, and a Master of Science degree in Applied Geophysics from the same university before coming to the UK for his Master of Science degree in Petroleum and Gas Engineering with distinction at the University of Salford.